 Ask the question: “What is the best reef salt mix for a marine aquarium?” on Facebook or any saltwater aquarium forum, and you are likely to get a whole host of answers.

 The forums are littered with complaints and praises about nearly every brand of reef salt mix.
 In a lot of ways, this is because there are so many good options and the results we get in our tanks are so variable, we tend to assign our relative successes and failures to things we changed, when in fact it might not be the case.

-What you find is that each person on these threads speaks to how much success they’ve had when switching from this marine salt a vs. that reef salt mix b.
+What you find is that each person on these threads speaks to how much success they’ve had when switching from one brand of aquarium salt to another.

 I’m generally grateful to have the opportunity to read about their experiences, but it is often hard to discern anything scientific or even fair in their comparison to anchor to why the experience with one brand was so much better than the other.

-How is a saltwater aquarium owner supposed to sort through the options to make the best choice for their own tank?
-Put another way, how can you and decide which is the best marine aquarium salt mix for your own circumstances and budget?
+How is a saltwater aquarium owner supposed to sort through the options to make the best reef salt mix choice for their own tank, based on your own goals, circumstances, and budget?

 That’s why I put together this comparison of popular reef salt mixes–to try and give you something specific to anchor on to help you compare across brands.